 Yes, sprouted cherupayar can be used.
 It will cook faster and is more nutritious.

-What if I don't have fresh coconut?
 You can use frozen coconut (thawed) or desiccated coconut soaked in a little warm water, though fresh is best.

 Yes, but just 2 to 3 whistles on medium flame.
 Overcooking can make it mushy.